 Moderator: Tim Crosby, principal, Thread Fund, WA

-In 2012, five foundations joined together to launch the Food and Farm Communications Fund (FCCF) to address a critical gap in communications capacity and innovation.
-More than five years later, the Fund has seeded the field with more than $2.1 million in grants and engaged in an evaluation to learn from its grantmaking to date, check in with community needs, and reorient the Fund’s strategies for deepened impact.
+In 2012, five foundations joined together to launch the Food and Farm Communications Fund (FFCF) to address a critical gap in communications capacity and innovation in food and farm movement work.
+Six years later, the Fund has seeded the eld with more than $2.1 million in grants and engaged in an evaluation to learn from its grantmaking to date, check in with community needs, and reorient the Fund’s strategies for deepened impact.
 This session will provide an opportunity to learn from this formative process, including the importance of ongoing learning, the value of collaborative grant programs to allow for more focused and experimental investments, and where urgent need remains to bolster strategic communications.
-Two recent FFCF grantees will join us to reflect on how their communications support has allowed for out-of-the-box ideas and short-term boosts in capacity that will benefit their work for the long haul.
+Two recent FFCF grantees will join us to reflect on how their communications support has allowed for short-term boosts in capacity that will bene t their work for the long haul.

 Sponsored by 11th Hour Project, GRACE Communications Foundation, Christensen Fund, McKnight Foundation, and Panta Rhea Foundation

-Moderator: Hilde Steffey, fund manager, Food and Farm Communications Fund, MA
+Moderator: Hilde Steffey, acting director, Food and Farm Communications Fund, MA

-Speakers: Leslie Hatfield, senior partnership and outreach advisor, GRACE Communications Foundation, NY Robert Shimek, executive director, White Earth Land Recovery Project, MN Christina Spach, national good food purchasing campaign coordinator, Food Chain Workers Alliance, SC
+Speakers: Leslie Hatfield, senior partnership and outreach advisor, GRACE Communications Foundation, NY Margaret (Maggie) Rousu, general manager, White Earth Land Recovery Project, KKWE Niijii Radio, MN Christina Spach, national good food purchasing campaign coordinator, Food Chain Workers Alliance, CA

 As rural and coastal areas in the U.S. are increasingly hit by extreme natural and man-made disasters, a large proportion of affected people are those working in the agricultural and food sectors—many of whom earn low wages and experience minimal job security, uncertain legal status, and ongoing discrimination.
-This session explores the roles and strategies of funders in getting resources in times of disaster to agricultural and migrant workers who may have lost their livelihoods, housing, and weekly wages, have little or no access to healthcare, and be afraid to go to official disaster centers.
-Speakers will share about efforts in California and Puerto Rico that offered immediate help as well as support for long-term recovery.
+This session explores the roles and strategies of funders in getting resources in times of disaster to agricultural and migrant workers who may have lost their livelihoods, housing, and weekly wages; have little or no access to healthcare; and be afraid to go to official disaster centers.
+Speakers will share about efforts in California and Puerto Rico that offered immediate help in the wake of disasters, as well as support for long-term recovery.
 This workshop will reflect on what is needed to ensure greater resilience and stability for people who play an important role in U.S. food and agriculture systems.

 Sponsored by West Marin Fund and SAFSF